rikkaneko/paste/README.md

 The request body contains the upload content.

 ### GET /\<uuid\>/\<option\> (Not implemented)

 Fetch the paste (code) in rendered HTML with syntax highlighting
+Add `?qr=1` to enable QR code generation for paste link.
 Currently, only the following options is supported for `option`
 |Option|Meaning|
 |-|-|